-Speaking about a brew, we witnessed a distressing situation – someone broke in at night into a fellow traveller’s car that was camping next to us and took a box of beer and passports (it was an overseas tourist).
-Thankfully his passport was returned to the reception, but the whereabouts of the stolen beer remain unknown.
+Speaking of brews, we witnessed a distressing situation during our stay.
+Someone broke into a fellow traveler’s car that was camping next to us at night and stole a box of beer and passports (as the owner was an overseas tourist).
+Fortunately, the passport was returned to the reception, but the whereabouts of the stolen beer remain unknown.

-Please fix: As I mentioned in my previous post, also Coober Pedy is in a so-called dry zone and alcohol restrictions are in place.
-What it means is there are strict hours when you can buy take away alcohol, we will be asked for identification and you cannot have an open bottle or consume alcohol in public places.
+Please fix: As I mentioned in my previous post, Coober Pedy is in a so-called dry zone and alcohol restrictions are in place.
+What it means is that there are strict hours when you can buy takeaway alcohol, and you will be asked for identification.
+You cannot have an open bottle or consume alcohol in public places.
 Additionally, the Coober Pedy Caravan Park is locked at night for security reasons.

 Breakaways Conservation Park

 Our next destination for the day was Breakaways Conservation Park and the dog fence located 32 km from Coober Pedy.
-This wasn’t any dog fence, but a 5,300 km long, two meters high barrier preventing dingo dogs from crossing over to the pasture fields.
-In the past, this fence was over 9000km long!
+This wasn’t just any dog fence, but a 5,300 km long, two-meter high barrier that prevents dingoes from crossing over to the pasture fields.
+In the past, this fence was over 9000 km long!

-From the Breakaways lookout, we were able to see two outcrops called – Caste and Salt & Pepper.
-What was interesting was we had to get a permit from the information centre to see Breakaways.
-The land is owned by Antakirinja Matu-Yankunytjatjara Aboriginal Corporation and it is under constant maintenance.
-When you are there you see only some rock formation and it is hard to believe that it is actually a conservation park that has real boundaries.
+From the Breakaways lookout, we were able to see two outcrops called Castle and Salt & Pepper.
+What was interesting was that we had to obtain a permit from the information centre to visit Breakaways.
+The land is owned by the Antakirinja Matu-Yankunytjatjara Aboriginal Corporation, and it is under constant maintenance.
+When you are there, you see only some rock formations, and it is hard to believe that it is actually a conservation park with defined boundaries.

 The view was a bit like the scenery from a Looney Tunes cartoon Coyote and the Road Runner.
 Nell was delighted because she could throw stones into the abyss.
-In the end, we had to take her away by force.
-Obviously, Nell wanted to climb them all and we had to restrain her quickly as this is the Aboriginal land and respect for sacred places was necessary.
+In the end, we had to drag her away.
+While it was tempting to climb the rock formations, we knew that it was necessary to respect the sacredness of the Aboriginal land.